The Québec maritime Blog

 The Lower North Shore begins where Route 138 ends, in the Côte-Nord region, in a landscape featuring sea and rock, coves and rivers, islands and islets.
 Jacques Cartier called this region “land of many isles” for good reason.

-Scattered along 375 km (230 mi.) of coastline along the Gulf of St. Lawrence, the Lower North Shore is made up of over a dozen remote French, English and Innu villages that cannot be reached by road.
+Spread out along 375 km (230 mi.) of coastline bordering the Gulf of St. Lawrence, over a dozen remote French, English and Innu villages that cannot be reached by road make up the Lower North Shore.
 They are accessible by plane, but if you have sea legs, I recommend you enjoy a cruise aboard the Bella Desgagnés.
 Here are some of the highlights of this trip.

 This community relies on crab and lobster fishing as well as scallop harvesting.
 Be sure to go for a hike along the trails covered with crushed seashells.

 In this village, a small French-speaking community coexists with a larger Innu reserve called Unamen Shipu.
 The blend of these two cultures is evident in the Marie Reine-des-Indiens Church, which houses an unusual altar made of caribou skins.
 The church is open to the public.

 Shooting site of the very popular Québec movie Seducing Doctor Lewis, this village is known for its wooden boardwalks that link buildings to each other.
 In the summer, the wharf bustles with activity.

 From the village, you can participate in an outing to Wolf Bay aboard a boat taxi.
 This 150-year-old settlement consists of wharves, cabins and a family cemetery.
 You may also want to hike to the impressive Netagamiou Falls or fly over them in a helicopter!